kent-rasmussen/azt/docs/INSTALL_BOUNTY.md

 # Bounty description for install executable for MS Windows

+I believe most of this is now covered by [this script](../installfiles/RunMeAsAdmin-RightClick-toInstall.bat?raw=true)

 A−Z+T installation would be greatly helped by having a simpler install process.
 Most of what is needed can be found in [this page](SIMPLEINSTALL.md), or in [this script](../installfiles/RunMetoInstall.bat?raw=true).
 This page will describe explicitly and in prioritized order what an install process (presumably using a single executable) should do.

 1. The executable should be as general and future-proof as possible.